5 Truths of Building a Product Launch Strategy

 When meeting with marketing and sales team members, don’t rely on gut instincts to form your communication strategy for the launch.
 Use data from actual beta usage of your product to compose messaging that your audience will relate to.
 Product usage data is key to identifying which types of users will be able to benefit from the unique value your product provides.
 Usage data is often overlooked, or marketers don’t know how to find it.
 Helping them do so is key to building a solid go-to-market strategy.

-Begin by observing which features your testers are enjoying the most.
+Begin by observing which features your testers are.
 Which features are gaining the most usage?
 Which ones have delighted testers driving adoption?
 It’s those features that you want to put front and center in your product launch materials to attract prospective users and encourage adoption.

 4. Choose Post-launch KPIs That Gauge Product Usage